 - The Fountains Of Paradise: "Having first made his name with a new cosmological theory that had survived almost ten years before being refuted, Goldberg had been widely acclaimed as another Einstein or N'goya."

 - In the third The War Against the Chtorr book by David Gerrold, "The screams got louder, sounding like Auschwitz, Hiroshima or Show Low."
 (The Show Low incident isn't simply a Cryptic Background Reference; it was discussed in detail in book one.)

 - There's a bit in a Red Dwarf novel, where Lister realised he's returned to Earth when he sees Mount Rushmore.
 The faces are Washington, Jefferson, Roosevelt, Lincoln, and "possibly America's greatest President, Elaine Salinger".

-- In The Hyperion Cantos, Hegemony CEO Meina Gladstone is said to be often likened to Lincoln, Churchill or Alvarez-Temp.
+- In The Hyperion Cantos, Hegemony CEO Meina Gladstone is said to be often likened to Abraham Lincoln, Winston Churchill or Alvarez-Temp.

 - Inverted in Percy Jackson where the list of people who have entered Hades and returned includes Hercules, Orpheus, and Harry Houdini.

 - In Ringworld, Louis Wu describes the voice of a Pierson's puppeteer as like "Cleopatra, Helen of Troy, Marilyn Monroe, and Lorelei Huntz, rolled into one."

 David: Well, don't have kittens.
 Genesis is going to work.
 They'll remember you in one breath with Newton, Einstein, Surak.